yeuchi/RunYasso800/README.md

 # Introduction
 This is a mobile phone implementation of Yasso800 in Kotlin for runners.  \
-I intend to use this for my personal marathon training (since I don't have a Garmin).\
+I am developing this for my personal marathon training with a polar wrist watch.
+It is my understanding that certain Garmin running watches have this feature already.\
 Any suggestion(s) and feedbacks are welcomed.

 ## Workflow